laveesh/jecrc.in/README.md

 ## Installation

-Just clone the repository folder to the required directory(htdocs), start your php server.
+Just clone the repository to the required directory(htdocs) and start your php server.

 The site starts running on: